Amed

 Divers usually enter from in front of the nearby village

 in the protected eddy near the rock.
-As you drift near the island's outer face you'll find a wall covered with the beautiful soft Corals.
+As you drift near the island's outer face you'll find a wall covered with beautiful soft Corals.

-If the currents aren't too strong, take a ride at a depth of 18 to 24m along this wall and look for the big fish like White tip and Grey
+If the currents aren't too strong, take a ride at a depth of 18 to 24m along this wall and look for the big fish like White-tip and Grey

-reef Sharks, Dogtooth Tuna's and Bumphead Parrotfish.
+reef sharks, Dogtooth tuna's and Bumphead parrotfish.
 But watch out for the outgoing current which can make it difficult or even

 impossible to return!